-Fire, explosions reported at Dow Plant in Plaquemine
+Massive explosion at Dow plant prompts shelter-in-place order for Plaquemine

 A fire was visible Friday night at the Dow Plant in Plaquemine after six explosions took place at the Glycol unit.

 Iberville Parish Sheriff Brett Stassi confirmed six explosions thus far, but no injury or leaks are known at this time.
+All plant personnel has been accounted for.

-Iberville Parish has issued a shelter-in-place out of caution.
+Parish officials have issued a shelter-in-place order for a half-mile radius surrounding the plant.

 Trending News